ColdRainbow/ft_philosophers/README.md

-# ft_philosophers
+# ft_arr_philosophers
 In this project, you will learn the basics of threading a process.
-You will see how to create threads and you will discover mutexes.
+You will learn how to make threads.
+You will discover the mutex.